lideo/send10/README.md

 # send10
-Small Node.js app to test a payment integration with Stripe
+Small Node.js app to test a payment integration with Stripe.

 ## Start the app